Answering your questions

 For more information on student fees, visit Student Financial Services.

-The fee for family members and guests varies by program.
-There is no additional fee for families who participate in the virtual Transfer Orientation program.
+The fee for family members and supporters varies by program.
+There is no additional fee for families and supporters who participate in the virtual Transfer Orientation program.

-The one-time, non-refundable fee covers the cost to attend the in-person program and includes a printed VCU Academic Calendar, materials, refreshments and meals during Orientation, access to Ram Ready Orientation Modules for families, staffing and rental fees.
+The one-time, non-refundable fee covers the cost to attend the in-person program and includes a printed VCU Academic Calendar, materials, refreshments and meals during Orientation, access to Ram Ready Orientation Modules for families and supporters, staffing and rental fees.

 More details on the Ram Ready Orientation Modules will be available soon, and information will be emailed to students who are registered for Orientation.

 Yes, VCU requires all new students to participate in and complete all aspects of Orientation.
 Attendance at your Orientation session is tracked and so is your completion of the Ram Ready Orientation Modules.
-If you are a readmitted student, you must complete Orientation if you have not done so within the last three years as many processes can change from year to year.
+If you are a readmitted student, you must complete Orientation if you have been away from VCU for at least three consecutive semesters as many processes can change from year to year.

 Research supports that if you complete Orientation, you are more likely to achieve success in college and graduate.
 This is true for both incoming first-year students and transfer students.
 VCU is committed to helping students succeed in and out of the classroom so we require your participation in Orientation.
 Over the past three years, 95% of students who completed Orientation have been retained to their second year of study at VCU.